Home Influencer Marketing minority influencers social media

 Statistics Showing Different Social Usage Across Platforms

 Pew Research has published information about who uses the various social media networks.
 The differences between the sexes are probably well-known and unsurprising.
 More women use Facebook, Instagram, and Pinterest than men.
-On the other hand, more men are using LinkedIn, Twitter, YouTube, WhatsApp (just), and Reddit.
+On the other hand, more men are using LinkedIn, X (formerly Twitter), YouTube, and Reddit.

 However, there are also quite a few race-based differences between the platforms.
 Instagram is particularly popular with non-whites.
-51% of Hispanic people and 40% of blacks use Instagram, compared to only 33% of whites.
-LinkedIn also has some clear differences: 28% white, 24% black, but only 16% Hispanic.
+59% of Hispanic people and 52% of blacks use Instagram, compared to only 45% of whites.
+WhatsApp also has some clear differences: 22% white, 36% black, but only 56% Hispanic.

-Traditionally, people have referred to a strong black presence on Twitter.
+Traditionally, people have referred to a strong black presence on X (formerly Twitter).
 However, the differences in that network's usage have narrowed.
-25% Hispanic and 24% black use Twitter compared to 21% white.
-The difference is much more noticeable on Pinterest, beloved by 22% Hispanic, 27% black, and 33% white.
-Perhaps the most striking difference is the use of WhatsApp, however.
-42% of Hispanic people use the app, compared to 24% black and a mere 24% white.
+22% Hispanic and 24% black use X (formerly Twitter) compared to 19% white.
+The difference is much more noticeable on TikTok, beloved by 48% Hispanic, 50% black, and 26% white.

 If you intend to market with influencers on LinkedIn, you might want to think carefully about where your target audience lives.
-LinkedIn has a reasonably similar usage in both towns and cities: 33% urban usage and 30% suburban.
-However, things change markedly if you're targeting rural people, with only 10% using LinkedIn.
-None of the other platforms show such extremes, with rural users on Snapchat equaling their suburban counterparts (both 20%, compared to 29% of urban people using Snapchat).
+LinkedIn has a reasonably similar usage in both towns and cities: 32% urban usage and 39% suburban.
+However, things change markedly if you're targeting rural people, with only 19% using LinkedIn.

 How Having the Wrong Influencers Can Kill a Campaign